awong234/population_from_scat_model/log.md

 ## 2016 tracks

 Justin had entered his date as a slightly different format than the rest.
+All fixed now.

+Now need to export to shapefile to examine in ArcMap.

+## 2016 scat data

 # 2018-07-19